champsproject/ldds/docs/introduction.rst

 .. [madrid2009] Madrid, J. A. J. and Mancho, A. M. (2009) Distinguished trajectories in time dependent vector fields.
 Chaos, 19, 013111.

+.. [demian2017] Demian, A. S., and Wiggins, S. (2017).
+Detection of periodic orbits in Hamiltonian systems using Lagrangian descriptors.
+International Journal of Bifurcation and Chaos, 27(14), 1750225.

 .. [lopesino2017] Lopesino, C., Balibrea-Iniesta, F., García-Garrido, V. J., Wiggins, S., and Mancho, A. M. (2017).
 A theoretical framework for Lagrangian descriptors.
 International Journal of Bifurcation and Chaos, 27(01), 1730001.